 Some have also mentioned getting the error message "your phone seems to be a simulator or jailbroken".

-The majority of Android users of the app are also requesting clarification on the app permissions specifically why does the app needs access to Storage and Photos, bringing up privacy and transparency concerns.
+The majority of Android users of the app are also requesting clarification on the app permissions specifically why does the app need access to Storage and Photos, bringing up privacy and transparency concerns.
 Users are also hopeful for more explanation about the app, with some citing Singapore's website for its contact tracing app as a good example.

 A recent investigation by Amnesty International’s Security Lab discovered a significant weakness in the configuration of Qatar’s EHTERAZ contact-tracing app, which they reported to the relevant authorities and was fixed in a recent update.